Eras Era Logo (2022)

 «One of the things about the whole discussion over music ownership is that this was something that started out as a really hard thing I went through.
 The fans are the ones who turned it into something very empowering.
 They were just saying to me over and over again, 'We wanna listen to your versions.
 If you redo it, that's what we'll listen to.'
 If they hadn't done that, I don't think I'd be having this amazing, exciting experience.»

-In the end, RED (Taylor’s Version) drove as much conversation as any of Taylor’s recent all-new studio albums, and scored a blockbuster debut, with 605,000 first-week equivalent album units moved, more than double the amount of Fearless (Taylor’s Version).
-What’s more, the set also launched 26 of its tracks onto the Billboard Hot 100 – a record among female artists.
+In the end, RED (Taylor’s Version) drove as much conversation as any of Taylor’s recent all-new studio albums.
+It scored a blockbuster debut, with 605,000 first-week equivalent album units moved in the US, more than double the amount of Fearless (Taylor’s Version).
+Additionally, the album also launched 26 of its tracks onto the Billboard Hot 100.
+A record among female artists at the time, which she would go on to break multiple times.

 Taylor Swift for RED (Taylor's Version) [Beth Garrabrant, 2021]